WGBH-MLA/FixIt/readme.md

 ```
 ----

-`/api/topic/` provides a list of topics associated with the transcripts and only accepts GET requests.
+`/api/topic/` provides an array of topics associated with the transcripts and only accepts GET requests.
 Example data:

 ```javascript
 {